CIRCL/hackathon/practical.md

 The hackathon is free nevertheless you will need to [register at the following location](https://www.eventbrite.com/e/open-source-security-software-hackathon-tickets-31317418241).

-You can also register the [team](/team) that you represent and send us the logo of your project to [info@hack.lu](mailto:info@hack.lu) to be listed.
+While registering, you'll also register the [team](/team) or open source project that you represent and send us the logo of your project to [info@hack.lu](mailto:info@hack.lu) to be listed.
 The only requirement is that your project is using an open source license and is related to security.